mr-ritesh-giri/Java/01Java.md

-Types of Programming Languages in the Software Industry Programming languages are grouped into three main types:
+# **Types of Programming Languages in the Software Industry**

+Programming languages are grouped into three main types:

+---

-1. Structured Programming Languages
+## 1. **Structured Programming Languages**

-   These languages use logical constructs like loops, conditions, and functions to organize code.
-However, they do not support Object-Oriented Programming (OOP) features like classes, objects, or inheritance.
+Structured programming languages organize code using logical constructs like loops, conditions, and functions.
+However, they do not support Object-Oriented Programming (OOP) features such as classes, objects, or inheritance.

-Examples: C, Pascal.
+### Examples:

+- C
+- Pascal

+---

-2. Object-Oriented Programming (OOP) Languages
+## 2. **Object-Oriented Programming (OOP) Languages**

-   These languages revolve around "objects" that combine data and actions.
-They support features like:
+OOP languages revolve around "objects" that combine data and actions.
+They include features such as:

-Classes and Objects: Basic units of OOP.
+- **Classes and Objects**: Fundamental units of OOP.
-Inheritance: Sharing features from one class to another.
+- **Inheritance**: Sharing properties and methods from one class to another.
-Polymorphism: One action behaving differently in various contexts.
-Data Abstraction: Showing only important details, hiding the rest.
+- **Polymorphism**: Allowing one action to behave differently depending on the context.
+- **Data Abstraction**: Displaying only the necessary details while hiding the implementation.
-Encapsulation: Grouping data and methods together and limiting access.
+- **Encapsulation**: Bundling data and methods together and restricting direct access.

-Examples: Java, C++, Python.
+### Examples:

+- Java
+- C++
+- Python

+---

-3. Object-Based Programming Languages
+## 3. **Object-Based Programming Languages**

-   These languages use objects but lack full OOP features like inheritance or polymorphism.
-They offer simpler ways to work with data and objects.
+Object-based programming languages use objects but lack full OOP features like inheritance or polymorphism.
+They provide simpler ways to manipulate data and objects.

+### Examples:

-Examples: JavaScript (before ES6), VBScript.
+- JavaScript (before ES6)
+- VBScript